Puer Aeternus Archetype: Understanding the Eternal Child

 But fate cannot be changed; it can only be stalled.
 Eventually, Parsifal sees a few real-world knights and immediately finds his calling.

-His mother, in great distress, agrees to let him leave, but not before wrapping him in a home-spun garment.
+His mother, in great distress, agrees to let him leave, but not before wrapping him in a homespun garment.

-Such is the fate of every man who is unable to toss this garment aside and completely leave the psychological safety of the Mother (represented by the womb).
+Such is the fate of every man who is unable to toss this garment aside and leave the psychological safety of the Mother (represented by the womb).

-The Devouring Mother and the Son-Husband
+The Devouring Mother Archetype and the Enmeshed Son

 The primitive mother goddesses always have this kind of promiscuity.
 They live in accordance with the emotion of the moment—nothing else exists for them.